 - Services and circular products

-- Design for a sustainable Lifestyle
+- Design for a sustainable lifestyle

-Wholesome and climate-smart housing and buildings
+Healthy and climate-smart homes and buildings

-- Flexible and climate-smart housing and other buildings
+- Flexible and climate-smart homes and buildings

-- Effective and climate-smart renovations
+- Effective and climate-smart renovation

 Four ways of working that contribute to change in society